Monday, January 12, 2026

 Bird flu has been around for quite some time now.
 In fact, it can be traced all the way back to the 1880s, when people noticed a disease was killing poultry in Europe, and so they called it the “fowl plague.”
 But the latest outbreak, which started in October 2021, has been particularly concerning for a few reasons.

-In February 2023, there was an outbreak of bird flu at a Spanish farm, which was home to almost 52,000 mink.
-It has also impacted other mammals, like bears, foxes, and raccoons, and in Peru, it appears to be spreading among sea lion populations.
+The virus has caused the deaths of more than 100 million farmed birds around the world since 2022, and it has also severely impacted wild bird populations, say experts.
+But it also seems to have spread to other animals.
+In February 2023, there was an outbreak of bird flu at a Spanish farm that was home to almost 52,000 mink.
+It has also impacted other mammals, like bears, foxes, and raccoons, and it appears to be spreading among sea lion populations.

-Much of the food system relies on animal agriculture.
+Much of the modern food system relies on animal agriculture.
 In the U.S., 99 percent of farm animals, which includes cows, pigs, sheep, chickens, and turkeys, are raised on industrialized factory farms to produce products like milk, cheese, eggs, and meat.

 This way of producing food comes with several major drawbacks.
-For one, it relies on the slaughter of billions of living creatures.
+For one, it relies on the lives of billions of animals.
 It is also a leading cause of deforestation and emits 14.5 percent of greenhouse gasses into the atmosphere.
 But it’s also a major disease risk.
+Thijs Kuiken of Rotterdam’s Erasmus University Medical Centre told the Guardian that large populations of livestock “form reservoirs where infectious diseases can evolve and spill over into wildlife, occasionally with devastating consequences.”

 The spread of bird flu, for example, has caused the worst loss of wild birds for decades.
 African swine fever, a highly contagious DNA virus, doesn’t just impact domesticated pigs, but also wild boar.
 For that reason, a number of experts are calling for a shift away from intensive animal farming.

 But there’s another reason to change the way we treat animals: their diseases can also impact us too.
 According to the World Health Organization, in the last three decades, more than 30 new human pathogens have been detected, and about three-quarters of those started in animals.
+And, as Compassion in World Farming notes, when it comes to the pandemic risk from factory farming, “we are not dealing in hypotheticals.”

 “Before COVID-19, the last global pandemic was in 2009.
 Then, a swine flu emerged from multiple viral gene ‘reassortment events’ in farmed pigs, and killed between 150,000 and 575,000 people,” the nonprofit states.
 “La Gloria, the Mexican town widely identified as the pandemic’s source is just five miles from a major concentration of industrial pig farms.”